 Customers need to know how to use transit: where to go to access it, where to alight to access their destination, whether transfers are required, when transit services are scheduled to depart and arrive, and how planned and unplanned service changes or disruptions impact travel.
 Both regular and infrequent users require specific route information when they need to travel to a location they rarely visit or that is new to them.
 Information must be provided in accessible formats.
-Metro provides customer trip planning and help-information via telephone, through customer service representatives, on board announcements, mobile.
-Metro buses, railcars, and stations also include announcement systems for stops and stations as well as other general service information.
-Mobile device applications and text/SMS messaging, have expanded significantly as smart phones have become a common part of life for many people.
-Published schedules, maps, and other information are also available through Metro Customer Service Centers and by mail, Significant information is also provided online at the metro.net website, and byvia email alerts for customers who sign up to receive them.
-Information is also provided on signage at major stops and stations.
+Metro provides customer trip planning and help information via telephone, customer service representatives, on-board announcements, mobile device applications and text/SMS messaging, by mail, online at the metro.net website, and by email.

-- Signage at transit infrastructures such as stations and shelters, signs directing motorists to Park & Ride lots, and bus stop signs that indicate the presence of service to people not currently using transit. - Audible Announcements at bus stops, rail stations and on-board vehicles to assist customers with visual impairments and customers unfamiliar with the route or area. - Online Information is available 24- hours to anyone with Internet access such as: - Nextrip's next bus arrival (detour notices should be posted on this service, Metro's website, as well as other Real-time information streamed to many transit information applications) - , including the Transit App, Metro's official smartphone app, as well as being displayed on Google, Apple, and Bing Maps and in use by their trip planners. - Metro's own website metro.net: - Route maps and timetables, fare information, and Trip Plannerdetour notices service change information, cancelled service alerts, special event detours, and other service-related information - Metro's blogs, "The Source" and "El Pasajero" - Specialized guides (Bikes, Riders with Disabilities, Safety & Security) - o Commuter program information (carpools, vanpools, employer programs, etc.)
+- Signage at transit infrastructures such as stations and shelters, signs directing motorists to Park & Ride lots, and bus stop signs that indicate the presence of service to people not currently using transit. - Audible Announcements at bus stops, rail stations and on-board vehicles to assist customers with visual impairments and customers unfamiliar with the route or area. - Online Information is available 24-hours to anyone with Internet access such as: - Nextrip's next bus arrival (detour notices should be posted on this service, Metro's website, as well as other transit applications) - Google, Apple, and Bing Maps - Route maps and timetables, fare information, and Trip Planner - Specialized guides (Bikes, Riders with Disabilities, Safety & Security) - Commuter program information (carpools, vanpools, employer programs, etc.) - News and media information - Latest projects and programs - Contact information - Special event information - Social media accounts - Bus and Train Real-Time Information: Accurate, timely, relevant, and readily available trip information is useful for reassuring customers when the next transit vehicle will arrive or how long the expected delay time is if there has been a service disruption.
+It should provide them with enough information to help them decide whether to continue to wait for the next transit vehicle, consider alternate routes, or take another mode of transportation to complete their trip. - Printed and Distributed Information, such as timetables, maps, service change notices, customer newsletters, etc., preferably available at multiple locations.

-- News and media information - Latest information on Metro projects and programs - Contact information - Special event information - Social Metro's social media accounts including Facebook, Twitter, and Instagram - Bus and Train Real-Time Information: Accurate, timely, relevant, and readily available trip information is useful for reassuring customers when the next transit vehicle will arrive or how long the expected delay time is if there has been a service disruption.
-It should provide them with enough information to help them decide whether to continue to wait for the next transit vehicle, consider alternate routes, or take another mode of transportation to complete their trip.
-Real-time information is provided within selected transit shelters across the Metro network.
-Metro is testing e-paper real time information signs at a limited number of bus stops and plans to roll out this amenity in a larger pilot in FY23. - Printed and Distributed Information, such as timetables, maps, service change notices, customer newsletters, etc., preferablyare made available at multiple locations such as Metro's own Customer Service Centers, regional libraries, and recreation and community centers. - Posted Information, such as system maps, bus cubes posted at stops, stations, and on board transit vehicles. - Route NumberingSignage Convention at stops and on transit vehicle head signs assist customers to quickly identify what stops to wait at and what transit vehicle to board related to printed and posted information.
-See Appendix Aas well as direction of travel and location the lines terminate at, as well as names of major corridors served. - Wayfinding is the process of communicating information to support the ability to navigate using signage, system/route maps, kiosks, bus cubes, directions, etc. so that customers can easily determine where they are, where they want to go, and how to get there. - Visual Displays to assist customers with hearing impairments and to supplement onboard announcements that may be muffled by other noise. - Customer Information Panels (CIPs) are interactive touch screen panels that display vehicle arrivals, service alerts, system and local maps, Metro Arts programming, advertising, and Agency PSAspublic service announcements.
+- Posted Information, such as system maps, bus cubes posted at stops, stations, and on board transit vehicles. - Route Numbering Convention at stops and on transit vehicle head signs assist customers to quickly identify what stops to wait at and what transit vehicle to board related to printed and posted information.
+See Appendix A. - Wayfinding is the process of communicating information to support the ability to navigate using signage, system/route maps, kiosks, bus cubes, directions, etc. so that customers can easily determine where they are, where they want to go, and how to get there. - Visual Displays to assist customers with hearing impairments and to supplement onboard announcements that may be muffled by other noise. - Customer Information Panels (CIPs) are interactive touch screen panels that display vehicle arrivals, service alerts, system and local maps, Metro Arts programming, advertising, and Agency PSAs.